Reading Complying with the No Surprises ActFind More Posts

 Download Electronic Forms for the No Surprises Act

 We've updated the standard Notice and Consent Form and Good Faith Estimate Form so that they can be sent to your patients and completed electronically.
-Download the forms below, then be sure to personalized each one as needed per client.
+Download the forms below, then be sure to personalize each one as needed per client.

 * The content of this post is intended to serve as general advice and information.
 It is not to be taken as legal advice and may not account for all rules and regulations in every jurisdiction.
 For legal advice, please contact an attorney.